Reloaded-Project/Reloaded.Hooks-rs/docs/dev/design/common.md

 !!! info "Hooks in `reloaded-hooks-rs` are structured in a very specific way to ensure thread safety."

+!!! info "They sacrifice a bit of memory usage in favour of performance + thread safety."

 Most hooks, regardless of type have a memory layout that looks something like this:

 ```rust